Sebastiaanvdeursen/Team-Trein/code/visualization/README.md

-# Visualization Repository README
+# Visualization Directory README

 ## Team-Trein Visualization

-This repository contains a Python script for visualizing train routes in the Netherlands.
+This directory contains a Python script for visualizing train routes in the Netherlands.
 The script takes a CSV file containing train routes and displays them on a map of the Netherlands.
 The visualization includes scatter plots of coordinates, connections between places, and arrows for the tracks (different colors for different tracks).

 ## Overview